FreunzWa/FW_sync/commerce/macroeconomics/macroeconomics_terms.md

     + what is used in the production to produce output (finished good/ services that are ready for consumption)
     + primary factors: land, labor, capital goods
     + secondary factors: material and energy (require primary factors as inputs)

 - Okun's law
     + relationship between unemployment and losses in country production
     + for every 1% increase in unemployment == GDP 2% lower than potential GDP. approximation because other factors of course affect national output.

 - inflation
     + sustained price increasea in teh general price level of goods and services in an economy oer a period of time.
     + @price increases == each unit of currency will buy fewer goods/ services == inflation reflects reduction in the purchasing power per unit of money.
     + tracked with a standard 'basket' of goods (the consumer price index)

 - deflation
     + negative inflation rate
     + == ++purchasing power of money but the value of goods decreases == less incentive to produce output == collapse of the economy

+- nominal rigidity
+    + resistance of nominal price to change. complete rigidity @nominal price fixed for a relevant period of time.
+    + partial nominal rigidityy  occurs wheen price varies in nominal terms but not as much as it would if it were perfectly flexible and determine by aggregate demand.

 - real value
     + real value of a good or other entity has been adjusted for inflation